klayoutmatthias/xsection/docs/DocIntro.md

 "grow" is the method and the result of this is a "material" object.
 In that case, we specify an "overgrow" with an elliptical profile.
 The first argument of the grow method is the thickness of the deposited material in micrometers.
 The second argument is the lateral extension (diffusion) in micrometer units. ":mode => :round" is an option (a named argument in Ruby) which specifies round or elliptical mode.
 In the end, this specification will widen the original line of 0.4 micrometers to 0.6 micrometers, because it will add 0.1 micrometers to each side and produce a sheet thickness of 0.3 micrometers.

 The grow method is one of the two basic methods for the process description.
 It can not only grow some material atop of the current stack but also convert material below the surface to another material.
-Find more about this method here: [DocGrow](Grow Method)
+Find more about this method here: [Grow Method](DocGrow)

 A material object can be used later as a target of etch processes for example.
 In our case, we simply output the material to an arbitrary output layer (here layer 1, datatype 0):